Welcome to Dylan Swan’s Art

 A lone figure walks into the hush of a winter city — dark coat, head down, that classic “this was absolutely my idea” walk.
 The snow’s doing its best to erase the background, but the figure holds the scene together like punctuation in a pale sentence.
 This isn’t postcard Canada.
 It’s Canadian beauty: quiet, grey, and somehow perfect in spite of your frozen eyelashes.

-They have all kinds of print options at the Crown and Press Gallery.
+They have all kinds of print options at the

 The original is there too.